koniarik/vari/README.md

 ## Single-type extension

-To make work with variant a bit more convenient, all allow direct access to pointed-to type in case it is single type in the type-list:
+To make work with variants a bit more convenient, all allow direct access to pointed-to type in case it is single type in the type-list:
 ```cpp
 struct boo_t{